all-birds birds

 Bird Feeders

-A Bluebirds main diet is insects.
-They also eat berries, sunflower seeds, nutmeats and other foods.
+A Bluebird's main diet is insects.
+They also eat berries, sunflower seeds, nutmeats, and other foods.
 There are many styles of bird feeders.
-Use feeders that will not attract larger birds, and do not put them to close to the nest box.
-Like other birds that eat insects suet feeders will attract Bluebirds.
+Use feeders that will not attract larger birds, and do not put them too close to the nest box.
+Like other birds that eat insects, Bluebirds will be attracted to suet feeders.

 Find out more about bird feeders and see a simple plan you can build.